MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 This entry controls the maximum number of TLS sessions to cache.
 Setting MaximumCacheSize to *0* disables the server-side session cache to prevent session resumption.
-Increasing MaximumCacheSize above the default values causes Lsass.exe to consume additional memory.
+Increasing MaximumCacheSize above the default values causes Lsass.exe to consume extra memory.
 Each session-cache element typically requires 2 KB to 4 KB of memory.
 This entry doesn't exist in the registry by default.
 The default value is 20,000 elements.